 ##[error]The nuget command failed with exit code(1) and error(Cannot determine the packages folder to restore NuGet packages.
 Please specify either -PackagesDirectory or -SolutionDirectory.
 Job: "The nuget command failed with exit code(1) and error(Cannot determine the packages folder to restore NuGet packages.
 Please specify either -PackagesDirectory or -SolutionDirectory.
 System.InvalidOperationException: Cannot determine the packages folder to restore NuGet packages.
 Please specify either -PackagesDirectory or -SolutionDirectory. at NuGet.CommandLine.RestoreCommand.GetPackagesFolder(PackageRestoreInputs ...

-So, this is what I had.
+And for the record: This is what I had specified in my pipeline configuration for the NuGet task.
 And this should work most of the time – just in my case, it didn’t!

-However, in this particular case I just ended up taking a few stabs in the dark and guessing what’s the kind of a value Azure DevOps might want for “packagesdirectory”.
+However, in this particular case, I just ended up taking a few stabs in the dark and guessing what kind of value Azure DevOps might want for “packagesdirectory”.
 While I don’t know if it made a difference or not, the parameter name is in lowercase for me.

-After a few different tries, this is how I fixed it – hopefully it works for you as well!
+After a few different tries, this is how I fixed it.
+Hopefully, it works out for you as well!

 Finally, in case someone is interested, this is what my whole YAML for this very simple build pipeline looks like: